 The Mill Museum

-The Verla Mill Museum, consisting of the groundwood and board mills, can be visited only as part of a guided tour.
-Tour guides describe the mill to guests and bring the museum to life with stories about the mill.
+The Verla Mill Museum, consisting of the groundwood and board mill, can be visited only as part of a guided tour.
+Tour guides bring the museum to life with stories about the mill.
 The museum offers tours in various languages for international guests.

 Each summer, approximately 35,000 guests visit the World Heritage site.
 About 10% of those who tour the museum come from abroad, and each year the museum is visited by guests from 50–60 different countries.
 The museum is owned and maintained by UPM.

 Tickets for museum tours can be purchased in advance from the museum’s webstore.
 Tickets are also sold at the museum’s info desk, which accepts cash and the most common bank and credit cards.

 - 2 May – 30 September Tuesday to Sunday

 - From Midsummer until the end of August the museum is also open on Mondays.

 - On Midsummer’s Eve and Midsummer’s Day the museum is closed.

 |Groups of more than 20 people||€8/person|

 The core of the Verla Mill Museum collection is located in the mill buildings, with other artefacts on display in exhibitions around the site as opportunities permit.
 The museum’s buildings, artefacts and photographs are catalogued in the Kantapuu database.